dbernheisel/presentation-elixir-web-deployment-today/why-elixir/why-elixir.md

 ^ Speaking of WTF moments.
 WTF is up with eslint?
 WTF is up with leftpad?

 ^ Community is also a huge contributor to enjoying development.
 The excitement around a language; all the new ideas that are coming like GraphQL and WebAssembly that really have the potential to change the way we work.
 That comes out of community.
 Otherwise, what's the point of opensource without community?
 Unless you're a one-person shop, you need your coworkers.
 Community helps you improve understanding.
 It's documentation.
 Community is local and global.
 If no one is talking about it, neither will you without extraordinary willpower.

-> "No man is an island entire of itself; every man is a piece of the continent, a part of the main" -- John Donne (1572)

 ^ Reading code is what we do every day as software developers.
 We have to read our own code, our code from 10 years ago, our co-workers, random folks' on the internet.
 We all at least know our primary language, and development is a second, third, or forth, so we have in our brains a translation layer.
 Some programming languages are so foreign to us, that it breaks our ability to translate into our natural language.
 If we can't read it, we therefore can't communicate with it, and so we resort to SPEAKING LOUDER or USING HAND MOTIONS to communicate, which unfortunately doesn't work yet with computers.